 Today’s windows are built to be both strong and efficient, however, if carpentry is something you love to do, you can create your own windows.
 There are many different styles of windows, from awning to casement to double-hung and more.
-For this how-to, our window installation experts explain how to build a simple picture window using a mortise-and-tenon technique.
+For this how-to, our window installation experts explain how to build a window known as a picture window.

 What you’ll need to build a window: